rushmie/SETCardRecognition/README.md

  Our data can be found in *training_data* in two folders, *pre-processed* and *processed*.
  The original images of our cards are stored in *pre-processed*.
  We resized our images to *size by size* pixels using *OpenCV* and placed them in *processed*.

- ## Software

- Python (version)
- OpenCV (version)
- Tensorflow (version)
- PyTorch (version)
- Android Studio (version)

- ## File Directory

- ## Plan

- These are the main tasks we need to complete for developing our app:

- **1. Collect the data.**

- Goal is to get at least 100 images for each card type.
-In addition, we will add images from Anais Dotis's and Tom White's githubs to supplement our data.

- **2. Start with three card types and create a neural network classifier.**

- Goal is to learn how to do image processing and create a convolutional neural network that can accurately classify three cards.

- **3. Expand to all 81 card types and develop a neural network classifier.**

- **4. Create an image detection model that can detect cards in an image and connects to our neural network classifier.**

- **5. Write up code for SET game rules.**

- **6. Develop the app using Android Studio.**

  ## Team